15 Top-Rated Attractions & Things to Do in Perugia

 Where to Stay in Perugia for Sightseeing

 We recommend these charming hotels and guesthouses in Perugia, close to the evocative old town:

-- Hotel Rosalba: affordable hotel, steps from the old town, friendly owner, beautiful views.
+- The affordable Hotel Rosalba is only a few steps from the old town, and offers beautiful views.

 Tips and Tours: How to Make the Most of Your Visit to Perugia

 - Touring Perugia: See the main sights and learn about the city's long and dramatic history on a two-hour Perugia Private Walking Tour.
 On this private tour, you have the exclusive attention of your guide, who can answer your questions and suggest things to do in Perugia that fit your own interests.

 More Related Articles on PlanetWare.com